slightlynybbled/resume/source/skills.rst

 I acquired a hobby of 3D printing during the early days of the rising hobbyist 3D printing.
-In addition, I had a mentor who allowed me to design mechanical parts and features that eventually made it into production giving me basic - but not comprehensive - mechanical design skills.
+In addition, I had a mentor who allowed me to design mechanical parts and features that eventually made it into production giving me mechanical design skills.

+I have been able to hone my initial skillset through product design and tool design.

  * SolidWorks
  * `3D-printing <https://www.thingiverse.com/slightlynybbled/about>`_
+ * Tool design
+ * Drawings

 .. image:: _static/images/office.png
     :width: 60px